Wondering what Outplay compression top level would work best for you?

 You can find different levels of compression offered on our swimwear tops as well as our sportswear tops.
 Outplay compression levels are the same regardless of them being swimwear or sportswear and most of them (not all) can be used for either one as well.
 So going from the pool to the gym means you don’t need to change in some cases.

 Please remember our compression tops are not binders.
-Depending on the size and fit you choose, they can serve very closely to a binder, but because of the materials we use in order for you to move, swim, and be active in these tops comfortably, they are never going to be the same as a traditional chest binder.
+Depending on the size and fit you choose, they can serve very closely to a binder.
+But because the materials we use are made to stretch and chosen for you to be able to move, swim, and be active in freely and comfortably, they are never going to be or hold the same as a traditional chest binder.

 Always check our size chart to find the size that would best fit you.